SkyFlame00/shopping-cart/README.md

 # Shopping cart app

 This app partially mimics buying process chain in an online shop.
-There are two steps of the process available: inserting user's private data and choosing goods user is going to buy.
+There are two steps of the process available: inserting user private data and choosing goods user is going to buy.
 Total price is calculated as well as total discount.

 ## Launch